CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

       (This is because Gradle downloads library files from servers during the project set up process).
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

-### 1.3.
+### 2.3.
 Configuring Checkstyle
 1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
 2. Choose `External Configuration File` under `Type`
-3. Enter an arbitrary configuration name e.g. taskboss
+3. Enter an arbitrary configuration name e.g. TaskBoss
 4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
 5. Click `OK` once, go to the `Main` tab, and use the newly imported check configuration
 6. Tick `files from packages`, click `Change...`, and select the `resources` package